Blog

 Kefir

-Kefir is a fermented, dairy-based beverage originating from Turkey, and it’s a rich source of probiotics.
-In fact, kefir contains a more diverse mixture of beneficial bacteria and yeasts than yogurt, making it a better probiotic food source.
+Kefir is a fermented, dairy-based beverage originating from Turkey, and it’s another rich source of live cultures.
+In fact, kefir contains a diverse mixture of beneficial bacteria and yeasts that seem to act in a symbiotic way to ferment lactose.
+Some studies also suggest kefir may have beneficial antimicrobial properties.

 Kombucha

 If you’re looking for a plant-based beverage that's both rich in probiotics and refreshing, look no further than kombucha.
-Kombucha, a fermented tea drink that contains beneficial bacteria and yeast, has become exceptionally popular in recent years.
+It is a fermented tea drink containing beneficial bacteria and yeast which has become exceptionally popular in recent years.
 With its natural fizz and unique flavor, it’s an excellent alternative to soft drinks like soda.

 Tempeh